Let’s say you have health insurance coverage of INR 10 lakhs. At the time, the coverage seemed ample, and the premium was affordable.

 There are mainly 2 types of Deductibles: compulsory and voluntary -

-Types of Deductibles Features
+Types of Deductibles | Features |

-The deductible is fixed; thus, there is no impact on the premium to be paid towards the insurance.
+Compulsory Deductibles | The deductible amount is decided by the insurer.
+The policyholder has no say over the insurance amount.
+The deductible is fixed; thus, there is no impact on the premium to be paid towards the insurance. |

-Voluntary Deductible The deductible amount is chosen by the insured while he/she decides upon the health insurance plan.
+Voluntary Deductible | The deductible amount is chosen by the insured while he/she decides upon the health insurance plan.
+The decision depends on the financial affordability of the policyholder.
+The higher the deductible, the lower the premium to be paid, and vice versa. |

 While wavering on deductibles isn’t in your power, and it is a mandatory inclusion for some insurance plans, knowing its pros and cons would help you make an informed decision while choosing plans and opting for lower or higher deductibles.